 The metal plates had two general purposes.
 The first was to hang weapons from at the same time stiffening the leather and preventing it from curling from the weight of the weapons.
 Daily rations and supplies were also hung from the belt.
 The second was to show rank, status, and affiliation to other groups.
 The plates were either molded or embossed and in some rare cases, decorated with paint.
 The sword was fixed to the belt on the right side and a dagger on the left.
 Special plates with protruding buttons were used to attach the weapons.

+So how did the original readers of the letter (and the church today for that matter) view Paul's analogy of the Belt of Truth?
 Remember that the Roman soldier's belt had two main functions: to hold weapons, and to display status and affiliation.
 Why is it important to hang our weapons on truth?
 Since our sword is referred to as the word of God, how we use it is vital.
 It should only be used in truth.
 For example, many people teach that homosexuality is okay because God is love and therefore loves homosexuality.
 They re-translate the verses so that it makes it look like God is not against homosexuality at all.
+They may also claim that since God loves the homosexual, he approves of homosexuality.
 When a person uses the Bible to promote sin, it means that person is not wearing the belt of truth.

 The belt was also used to display status and affiliation.
 Truth displays our affiliation with Christ.
 “Lying lips are an abomination to the Lord,” (Proverbs 12:22 NASB).
 “No rotten talk should come from your mouth, but only what is good for the building up of someone in need, in order to give grace to those who hear.”
 (Ephesians 4:29 HSCB).
 We must be careful when applying the Bible to both our lives and others, that we do it in truth.
 Truthfulness displays our status as Christians and our affiliation with Christ.
 Someone who has dedicated their life to Christ should not be walking around telling lies.
 Lies are of the devil and indicate a problem with the heart.
 Truth is of God and indicates a heart washed clean through salvation.